 Complaints about how we process your personal information

-In the first instance, an individual should contact AIT.
+In the first instance, an individual should contact Motherboard.
 Complaints should be addressed to:

 The Managing Director,

 If you have any questions about this statement, please contact:

 All material either on the Motherboard website or provided by Motherboard Ltd in hard copy is owned by Motherboard Ltd or is authorised for use by Motherboard Ltd and is protected by the laws of the Republic of Ireland.